standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Mr. Merry went up to the hall, and catching sight of Emily, quickened his steps to overtake her.

-{60}“Why, Miss Herrick, here is our great day.
+“Why, Miss Herrick, here is our great day.
 Our great day for the lads, when we all work together, as you and Mr. Herrick are so kind to us.
 And, Miss Herrick, you are so very kind to us.
 I hope there